To view this protected post, enter the password below:

 After all, we’ve survived obscurity for this long, it isn’t so terrible.
-Hence our marketing strategy consists of furtively passing CDs to people inside plain brown paper bags.
-In case of trouble and in order to spread the blame, Jim and I would like to point out that Richard Tandy was the producer and that we were immensely egged on by guitarist and vocalist Bob Daffurn (who was born with magic fingers and a left-handed guitar).
-Steve Wheate was also heavily complicit in the proceedings, both with encouragements and the wonderful throbbing that emanated from his drumkit.
+Hence our marketing strategy has consisted of furtively passing CDs to people inside plain brown paper bags.
+In case of trouble and in order to spread the blame, Jim and I would like to point out that Richard Tandy was the producer and that we were immensely egged on by guitarist and vocalist Bob Daffurn (born with magic fingers and a left-handed guitar).
+Steve Wheate was also heavily complicit in the proceedings, both with encouragements and the wonderful throb from his drumkit.

-The album notes above were written in 2010 when I put together a test CD of the album.
-It pains me to report to you that on 10 April 2012, after a short illness, Jim Cleary died.
+The album notes above were written in 2010.
+It pains me to report that Jim Cleary died on 10 April 2012, after a short illness.

 Well it’s true.
 The biggest talking point is that I was once part of the stage line up of the cosmic British band ELECTRIC LIGHT ORCHESTRA (ELO), and also I was the writer of a top ten Pan-European hit (‘Hiroshima’ sung by Sandra).
 I did a whole bunch of work with Richard Tandy, ELO’s keyboard player, most notable being the album EARTH RISE and my name is on ELOs SECRET MESSAGES and Jeff Lynne’s ARMCHAIR THEATRE album.
 But all that was way back and now things have changed beyond recognition.